spawnfest/ddmin/README.md

 How is that different from what QuickCheck/PropEr does?
 --------------------------------------------------------

 It's not that different.
-The quickcheck approach lets you write generators for your input data and automatically reduces this generated data to find minimal counterexamples that fail your properties.
+The quickcheck approach lets you write generators for input data and automatically reduces this generated data to find minimal counterexamples that fail the properties you have defined.
+For the quickcheck approach you need a clear understanding how to model the inner workings of what you want to test.

-But what if your generators were not strong enough to generate a failing case that occurred in production?
+Delta debugging allows a more exploratory approach.

-You can use the delta debugging approach on any input data that you can chunk, including:
+You can use delta debugging on any input data that you can chunk, including:

-* plain text,
+* plain text (e.g. lines, words, characters),
-* HTML/XML tags,
+* structured data like HTML/XML tags, YAML, binary formats,
 * messages to a certain process collected from a trace to facilitate a record-replay approach.

+It remains up to the user to find a reasonable chunking method for input data.

 Furthermore, a minimal test case can help to improve the quickcheck generators and properties you have defined so far.